 - Parents can Join a Weekly Online Support Group NOW through the website: caparentyouthhelpline.org.
 In this confidential setting, Parents address their underlying emotions and build resiliency to strengthen their family.

-Join Marin County Behavioral Health and Recovery Series and the Marin County Office of Education for weekly webinars focusing on mental health and wellness in the home.
+Marin County Behavioral Health and Recovery Series and the Marin County Office of Education offer webinars and resources focusing on mental health and wellness in the home.

 Training opportunities for parents, students, educators, administrators, and community members.to deepen our understanding on confronting antisemitism and resources discussed are available at the new website Confronting Antisemitism by the Marin County Office of Education in partnership with the JFCS Holocaust Center in partnership and the Anti-Defamation League (ADL).